hiimsergey/qtile-gruvbox/README.md

+# ⚠️ Development has moved to [gruvbox-material](github.com/hiimsergey/qtile-gruvbox-material) ⚠️

 # Qtile Gruvbox Configuration
 *A simple Qtile configuration with the superior theme*

-### This is actually my personal configuration but I thought, I might share it here.
+This is actually my personal configuration but I thought, I might share it here.
 ![hehe](gruvarch.jpg)